 Once again, owners can be fined if they don’t comply with the city’s demands.
 If the situation is bad enough, they could even be forced out of the home.
 Persistence pays off at this stage of the process.
 It’s also important to know that as with all government processes, this step can take some time, so you’ll have to be patient.

 You can try to sue your neighbor for damages in small claims court, but you’ll need to be able to prove that their negligence both violated the law and harmed you in some way.
 Unfortunately, the likelihood of winning a case is very unlikely.
-Why?
-Because though it stinks to have an unruly neighbor, in most cases it’s not illegal to be an unruly neighbor.
+While it stinks to have an unruly neighbor, in most cases it’s not illegal to be an unruly neighbor or indirectly hurt your property value.